Reading time 4 Minutes

 6. The MDK assessor comes to the conclusion that no care-relevant issues are to be expected with my ALS.
 I have this in writing.

-7. "With the powder you call ice, you need yes a straw to drink that". (was about the crushed ice I bought for my carers for the premium brand drinks and alcoholic beverages I also bought for my carers).
+7. „With that powder you call ice cream, you need a straw to drink it.“ (this was about the crushed ice I bought for my carers for the premium brand drinks and alcoholic beverages I also bought for my carers)

 9. Going out onto the balcony with a coffee and a cigarette and throwing it over to me as I walk by, saying he's sorry, I'll get my coffee in a minute.
 But he's so keen on a cigarette right now.
 Read more?
 You can find it here: Shift, change.